tsujamin/digi-approval/casestudy/case-study.md

 The system is also designed to be tolerant to changes in business processes: the point-and-click editor enable these changes to be reflected in the workflow models "in house", without requiring DigiACTive to write any code.

- + ... improved sustainability of community organisations

 ### Ongoing use within community organisations
 A major complaint that drove the challenge was the need to reduce the duplicated effort that occurs when a community group runs similar events repeatedly.
+The permanent archival of past applications means previous information is always available.

-The differentiated registration for community groups is designed to maintain their capacity in the face of changing membership.
+Furthermore, the differentiated registration for community groups is designed to maintain their capacity in the face of changing membership.
  + It allows group membership to change without losing any information: when a group member leaves the group, they do not take any information with them.
 All applications made on behalf of the community group stay on archive and are accessible to members of the group.
  + It maintains the integrity of the community group's application process: once a member leaves or is removed from the group, they can no longer take actions on behalf of the group.

- + ... developers - open stack and toolset

 ### Sustainable software stack and toolset